 Photography is permitted in the microform room free of charge and no permit is required.
 Please speak to a member of staff on the reception desk for more information.

-Please note that for the safety of archives, no food or drink is permitted in the Borthwick's searchrooms.
+Please note that, for the safety of the archives, no food or drink is permitted in the Borthwick's searchrooms.

 You are welcome to use the Morrell Lounge on the ground floor near the main Library entrance to eat and drink and use your phone.